 In 2005, NFL great Derrick Brooks and the Edward J. DeBartolo Family combined their charitable organizations, Derrick Brooks Charities, Inc. and the DeBartolo Family Foundation, to create Brooks DeBartolo Collegiate High School (BDCHS).
-Their goal was to open a school that would provide a quality education, similar to that of the numerous private schools in Tampa, but without the staggering price and to provide an opportunity for achievement to students who may otherwise not excel in a large classroom setting.
-BDCHS became a reality in 2007, when the charter application was approved by the Hillsborough County School Board.
+Their goal was to open a quality, public high school that would provide a safe, caring, achievement-focused learning environment similar to that of the numerous private schools in Tampa, but without the staggering price of tuition.
+BDCHS became a reality in 2007 when the charter application was approved by the Hillsborough County School Board.
 The school officially opened its doors in August of 2007, becoming the only traditional charter high school in the Tampa Bay area.
 The inaugural student body consisted of 183 students in grades 9-11.
 Grade 12 was added the following school year, and the inaugural graduating class was from the class of 2009.

 In 2008, BDCHS added athletics to its program.
-The school is now a full member of the Florida High School Athletic Association (FHSAA) and is eligible to participate in the State Championship Series in Class 2A District 10.
-BDCHS offers several sports, including: volleyball, bowling, basketball, softball, baseball, cheer leading, cross country, flag football (girls), golf, soccer and tennis.
+The school is a full member of the Florida High School Athletic Association (FHSAA) and is eligible to participate in the State Championship Series.

-Currently, we serve the students of the Tampa Bay area at our new 11-acre campus with approximately 600 students enrolled and a growing waiting list.
-We are proud to have earned another “A” grade from the state and to have been named for several consecutive years as “One of America’s Most Challenging High Schools” by the Washington Post.
+Currently, we serve the students of the Tampa Bay area at our 11-acre campus with approximately 600 students enrolled and a growing waiting list.
+We are proud to have earned another “A” grade from the Florida Department of Education and to have been named for several consecutive years as “One of America’s Best High Schools” by the US News and World Report.

-BDCHS has reached one if its greatest honors by being named a National Blue Ribbon School by the United States Department of Education and a School of Excellence and High Performing Charter School by the Florida Department of Education.
-Assisting students in their efforts to “complete the puzzle” of academic success is central to the mission of BDCHS.
+BDCHS reached one if its greatest honors by being named a National Blue Ribbon School of Excellence by the United States Department of Education and a School of Excellence and High Performing Charter School by the Florida Department of Education.
+Assisting students in their efforts to reach their full potential is central to the mission of BDCHS.